cruizer/owncloud_migrate_to_docker/README.md

 # Migration script to migrate my Owncloud deployment to the official Docker image

-* This is work in progress, use it at your own risk!
+- This script was a quick and dirty fix for my Owncloud migration needs.
+It should work for most standard single server Community Edition deployments, but your mileage may vary.
+No guarantee is provided.
-* It is very likely you will have to customize some parts to make it working for you.
+- If you have an Enterprise or CE system that has custom elements to its deployment or configuration, it is very likely you will have to customize some parts of this to make it working for you.
+- This script was used and tested using the *root* user.
+If you are using a different user to manage your Docker Swarm, you migth need to modify the script in some places.

 ## Prerequisites

 - This migration script will only work if you are using *MySQL* or *MariaDb* as your Owncloud database backend.
 - The official Owncloud Docker image expects a volume mounted at `/mnt/data` inside the container.
-Owncloud files data should be located in `/mnt/data/files`*.
+Owncloud files data should be located in `/mnt/data/files`\*.
 Hence, you need to migrate your files data from its current location to `/mnt/data`, **before** you can start the migration.
-For instance, have migrated the contents of `/var/www/owncloud/data` into `/mnt/data/files`.
+For instance, I have migrated the contents of `/var/www/owncloud/data` into `/mnt/data/files`.
 You should follow the [official documentation](https://doc.owncloud.com/server/admin_manual/maintenance/manually-moving-data-folders.html) for moving the data.
 - [Create a backup](https://doc.owncloud.com/server/10.2/admin_manual/maintenance/backup.html#backing-up-the-config-and-data-directories) of the current Owncloud `data` and `config` directories.
 - [Create a backup](https://doc.owncloud.com/server/10.2/admin_manual/maintenance/backup.html#backup-database) of the Owncloud database.
 - Initialize the target [Docker Swarm](https://docs.docker.com/get-started/part4/).